Guide: Primary league tables 2012

 KEY STAGE 2 (KS2) SATS

-Sats are the popular name given to the national-curriculum tests pupils sit in the final year of primary school.
-Much of the results data in the tables comes from these externally marked tests.
-Children sit these tests in English and maths in Year 6.
+Sats are the popular name given to the national curriculum tests pupils sit in the final year of primary school.
+Much of the results data in the tables comes from these externally-marked tests.
+Children take these tests and teacher assessments in maths, reading and writing in Year 6, when they are aged 10 or 11.

 The figures in the tables relate to all local authority-maintained mainstream primary and middle schools.
 They do not include special schools, pupil referral units, hospital schools or private schools.